fl0resdev/fl0resdev/README.md

 A Jr Developer :)
 -----------------

-I started learning web development with HTML and CSS, but currently I'm focused on C#💻
+I began my journey in web development by building single-page applications, and I’m now focused on learning ASP.NET.💻

 * 🌍  I'm based in Coahuila, Mexico.
 * ✉️  You can contact me at [luiisflores34@gmail.com](mailto:luiisflores34@gmail.com)
-* 🧠  Adding new skills
+* 🧠  Focusing on Clean Architecture, Clean Code principles, and design patterns
-* 🤝  I'm open to collaborating on small, and interesting projects
+* 🤝  I'm open to collaborating on small projects and learning along the way

 ### Skills